makerdao/community/governance/polls/MIP10c7-SP1 - Update ETHUSD Data Model - September 21, 2020.md

    1: Yes
    2: No
 ---
-# MIP10c7-SP1 Governance Poll to Update Data Model on ETHUSD Oracle - September 21, 2020
+# Update the Data Model of the ETHUSD Oracle (MIP10c7-SP1) - September 21, 2020

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Oracle Domain Team.
 The community can vote in this poll to express support or opposition to updating the data model of the ETHUSD Oracle.
 The Data Model accounts for which sources are used to collect price data as well as how that data is processed into a canonical price.